openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 In contrast to the flow specified in (#endpoints), this flows is initiated by the Issuer when the credentials are "ready" and need to "picked up" by the wallet application.
 The way in which the user provides to the Issuer information required for the issuance of a requested credential and the business processes conducted by the Issuer are out of scope of this specification.

-1. The issuer sends an issuance initiation request to the walle as described in (#issuance_initiation_request) with the pre-authorized code and the credential type the code is valid for.
+1. The issuer sends an issuance initiation request to the wallet as described in (#issuance_initiation_request) with the pre-authorized code and the credential type the code is valid for.
 Issuer can also render a QR code containing the issuance initiation request.
 The issuer MAY bind the code to a user PIN.
 The way in which the PIN is provided to or determined by the user is out of scope of this specification.
 2. The wallet sends the pre-authorized code to the issuer's Token Endpoint.
 This request MUST contain a user PIN if requested by the issuer.
 3. The issuer responds with an access token good for credential issuance.
 4. The wallet sends a credential issuance request to the credential issuance endpoint as defined in (#credential_request).